istio/istio.io/content/en/docs/tasks/observability/metrics/using-istio-dashboard/index.md

 test: yes
 ---

-This task shows you how to setup and use the Istio Dashboard to monitor mesh traffic.
+This task shows you how to set up and use the Istio Dashboard to monitor mesh traffic.
 As part of this task, you will use the Grafana Istio addon and the web-based interface for viewing service mesh traffic data.